 Novia is a Ph.D. student in Health Informatics at Indiana University and currently working with Prof. Kay Connelly.
 Her research primarily focuses on understanding rural older adults’ communication preferences and experiences related to different types of communication medium.
 She has received her B. Sc.
 (Engg.) degree in Computer Science and Engineering from Bangladesh University of Engineering and Technology (BUET), Dhaka, Bangladesh.

-Arash is a first-year Health Informatics Ph.D. student at Indiana University Bloomington with a background in Exercise Science.
+Arash is a Health Informatics Ph.D. student at Indiana University Bloomington with a background in Exercise Science.
 His growing passion of physical activity promotion and academic research has led him to join a diverse team of interdisciplinary scholars who study the design, development, and evaluation of pervasive healthcare technologies at the Proactive Health (ProHealth) group in the School of Informatics, Computing, and Engineering.
 His research interest evolves around novice technological interventions to enhance and support individuals wellbeing while empowering them to take advantage of their health data.
 He works closely with his advisor, Dr. James Clawson to study home-birth pregnancy as health journeys.
 Additionally, we are working on developing a safe lab culture for young scholars and passionate undergraduate students to explore academic research while advancing their education.
 His professional goal is to become a Mobile Health (mHealth) technology expert and to advance in studying the implementation of mHealth technologies from a social perspective.

-Pallabi is a first-year Ph.D. student in Informatics working with Prof. Katie A. Siek.
+Pallabi is a Ph.D. student in Informatics working with Prof. Katie A. Siek.
 Her research interest is focused on developing toolkits to support older adults in living more independently with the help of technology.
 She is particularly interested in empowering older adults into building better social connectivity within communities with the support of technology.
 She pursued her Master’s Degree from Technical University of Munich, Germany and worked in Wipro and Intel before joining Indiana University.

 Yuxing is a Ph.D. student in Health Informatics at Indiana University.
 Her research focuses on family informatics and child-computer interaction.
 She is particularly interested in understanding and designing technology to help with the health, social and educational goals of families and children.
 She earned her Bachelor’s degree in Informatics from University of Washington, where she worked with the DUB group on projects involves parenting with emerging technologies and empowering the hospital experience for parents and kids.